gauravssnl/FBNotes/README.md

 ## 2. Selecting Facebook Note/Post & Getting its post-id
 Note/Post id is actually combination of Facebook profile id , underscore, & last numerical part of the note URL ( profileid_lastnumericalpart).
 If you know post id, you need not perform the task of selecting post and getting its post id data.
 Just use your post id directly in the variable note_postid.

-In this case, I had created a Facebook Note on 10 February 2017, so I have used that as "since" value.You need to use your own date of creation of Note/Post.
+Inthis case, I had created a Facebook Note on 10 February 2017, so I have used that as "since" value.You need to use your own date of creation of Note/Post.
 Print the returned data & then select the particular Note/Post data & its post-id.
 For reading comments of Facebook post/note, its post-id is required .

 ```python